MonashDataFluency/python-web-scraping/markdowns/section-5-legal-and-ethical-considerations.md

 7. __Publish your own data in a reusable way.__ Don’t force others to write their own scrapers to get at your data.
 Use open and software-agnostic formats (e.g. JSON, XML), provide metadata (data about your data: where it came from, what it represents, how to use it, etc.) and make sure it can be indexed by search engines so that people can find it.

+8. __View `robots.txt` file__.
+Robots.txt is a file used by websites to let ‘bots’ know if or how the site should be crawled and indexed.
+When you are trying to extract data from the web, it is critical to understand what robots.txt is and how to respect it to avoid legal ramifications.
+This file can be accessed for any domain by accessing <domain_url>/robots.txt.
+For eg: [`monash.edu/robots.txt`](https://www.monash.edu/robots.txt), [`facebook.com/robots.txt`](https://www.facebook.com/robots.txt), [`linkedin.com/robots.txt`](https://www.linkedin.com/robots.txt).

 Happy scraping!